xiaoylu/DesignPattern/immutability/Readme.md

 [Static factory method](../factory/Readme.md) can be used to implement such interning

 Sometimes, if an object is mutable, you can create a wrapper (with private data member and no setter) to make it immutable.
-For example, Java arrays are mutable, but `ByteString` which builds on top of the `byte[]` is immutable.
+For example, Java arrays are mutable, but proto buffer's `ByteString` which builds on top of the `byte[]` is immutable.